panda-re/panda_class/intro/panda_class_materials/docs/panda_class.md

 You'll need a bunch of support files to take this class.
 Everything in the `panda_class_materials` directory.
 The class organizer will tell you how to get this either from a USB drive being passed around the class or from a network file share or the internet or whatever.
 Please copy that directory into your *home* directory.
 If you are on Linux or OSX, this will mean the materials ends up in `~/panda_class_materials`.
 If you are on Windows, they should be in `C:\User\YourUsername`, i.e., your home directory.

+The class materials are available at [https://panda.re/secret/pc2022.zip](https://panda.re/secret/pc2022.zip), download this file and unzip it.

 ### Docker

 You will be running PANDA inside a `docker` container.
 If you don't already have docker installed, you will need to get it.
 Best if you google around to figure out how to get that installed rather than following out-of-date directions here.

+If you know what you're doing and would perfer to use [podman](https://podman.io) over Docker, it should work as well.

 ----
 ### PANDA Docker image